esheldon/ngmix/README.md

 ngmix
 =====

-Gaussian mixtures models for 2d images, implemented with python and numba.
+Gaussian mixture models for 2d images, implemented with python and numba.

 Note this code is still under heavy development, including an alternative implementation in C++.
 No stable API is yet provided.